Military and Overseas Voters (UOCAVA)

 - The Federal Voting Assistance Program’s online system does not require an Oregon’s driver's license.

-Please note, when registering as an overseas voter, it is very important to mark the correct classification.
+Please note, when registering as an overseas voter, it is very important to mark the correct classification for your circumstance.
 If you mark that your return is not certain, Federal law only allows you to vote on Federal only candidates and issues.
-If you are a U.S citizen residing outside of the U.S. and intend to return make sure to mark that box to receive a full ballot.
+If you are a U.S citizen residing outside of the U.S. and intend to return at some point in the future, make sure to mark that box that you intend to return.
+That way, you will receive a full ballot with Federal and State and Local offices and measures.
 Eligible military voters (active Uniformed service, Merchant marine and National Guard) and eligible spouses or dependents always receive a full ballot.
 Please see the flowchart below for more information.

 During the voting period, military & overseas registered voters can access and mark their ballot online by visiting My Vote, hosted by the Oregon Secretary of State's office.
 If you have any problems accessing your ballot online, please contact Multnomah County Elections.
 Please note, the online system will not work in the following countries.